Updated: 26th March 2018

 - Unusual reactions to the therapy or treatment given

-- Details of patch tests carried out, if any
+- Details of patch tests carried out, if applicable

 - Any contraindications you identify